Jump To Section

 Start by cutting one-third of the plastic bottle and flipping it inside to invert it.
 This creates a funnel-type structure that will be used as an entrance.
 Use the wire hanger to make a device to suspend the bottle securely.
 The bait goes into the bottom half of the bottle to attract the rats.

 Remember that rats can get through a space an inch around, so the hole needs to accommodate their larger size.
 Once the irresistible bait lures the rat into the bottle, there’s no way out.
 The smooth walls leave them trapped, and they will perish.
-It’s worth noting that many people have used these types of traps to capture different kinds of critters.
+It’s worth noting that many people have used these types of traps to capture all different kinds of critters.

 Optimizing Trap Placement